 - Gently sand the edges of your planks.
 (Sometimes Home Depot leaves some pretty rough edges, so be careful!)

 - It’s up to you to determine “the look” you want for your faux shiplap.
 You can choose to use whole boards and just run them across the wall while trimming any excess off the board that doesn’t fit.
 Or you can come up with a “pattern.”
 I think the vertical seams give the wall a more authentic and vintage look, so I like to do a pattern that I vary on each row.
 The pattern I use is usually is a rotation of three varying lengths of boards for every row that I restart every third row.
 One row always includes a full board to help ease the number of cuts you have to make.

-- Once you’ve measured the length of your wall and determine the “pattern” you want your boards to have you can begin cutting your boards.
-I go one row at a time when cutting because inevitably there are always imperfections in the walls and sometimes you need an extra quarter inch or you need to trim off a half an inch on any particular row.
-If you make all your cuts ahead of time, you will likely regret it and may have to go back for an entire new sheet of wood just to fix one or two rows.
+- Once you’ve measured the length of your wall and determined the “pattern” you want your boards to have you can begin cutting your boards.
+I go one row at a time when cutting because inevitably there are always imperfections in the walls and sometimes you need an extra quarter inch or you need to trim off half an inch on any particular row.
+If you make all your cuts ahead of time, you will likely regret it and may have to go back for an entirely new sheet of wood just to fix one or two rows.

 - Begin installing your first row from the top and complete the entire row.
 Use your air compressor to attach the boards to the wall using a nail every 16 inches or so.